alexluke/bnj-presentation/script.md

 There also aren't any restrictions on the sort of HTML you can use.
 At the end of the day these pages end up as regular HTML when they're rendered.
-So we can use responsive design, web fonts, even the glorious blink tag if you really want.
+So we can use responsive design, web fonts or whatever you want.

 # Thistle